ArnaudSpanneut/blog/content/blog/how-to-find-well-being-at-work-3-good-ways-to-thrive/index.md

 Finding personal meaning in the work that we do allows us to work harder without feeling cheated.
 I have always found greater satisfaction in carrying out a project whose ins and outs make sense to me.

-I have always found greater satisfaction in carrying out a project whose ins and outs make sense to me.

 This can be embodied by:

 - Doing a job that touches on a passion you have in life.